Treasures in a place of siege: Dalaal’s Story

 For our series Treasures in a Place of Siege, we’ve asked women in Gaza to speak about objects in their lives that hold great importance to them.
 We learned that the things they cherish stand for more than what they first appear; they evoke memories of loss as well as feelings of hope for their families and communities.

-You’re holding in your hand a tomato- tell us more; what significance does it have to you?
+You’re holding in your hand a strawberry- tell us more; what significance does it have to you?

 I have been a farmer since I got married about 28 years ago.
 My mum and whole family are farmers too.
 It is our source of living.
 It is our source of life.